flyteorg/flyte/rsts/community/contribute.rst

 -  `How to setup dev environment for flyteconsole? <#how-to-setup-dev-environment-for-flyteconsole>`__

--  `How to access to Flyte UI, minio, postgress, k3s, and endpoints?
+-  `How to access Flyte UI, minio, postgres, k3s, and endpoints?
-   <#how-to-access-to-flyte-ui-minio-postgress-k3s-and-endpoints>`__
+   <#how-to-access-flyte-ui-minio-postgres-k3s-and-endpoints>`__

 How to setup dev environment for flyteidl, flyteadmin, flyteplugins, flytepropeller, datacatalog and flytestdlib?
 ******************************************************************************************************************************